 - What does public and private green space mean to the urban community character?

-The Visionaries Roundtable will kick off with remarks by Oscar-nominated director Nathaniel Kahn, son of Louis Kahn.
-It will then feature a keynote talk by Witold Rybczynski, Emeritus Professor of Urbanism at the University of Pennsylvania, architect, architecture critic, and noted author on architecture and the home.
+The Visionaries Roundtable kicked off with remarks by Oscar-nominated director Nathaniel Kahn, son of Louis Kahn.
+It then featured a keynote talk by Witold Rybczynski, Emeritus Professor of Urbanism at the University of Pennsylvania, architect, architecture critic, and noted author on architecture and the home.

-Gail Harrity, President and Chief Operating Officer of the Philadelphia Museum of Art, will moderate the roundtable discussion and invite the audience to engage:
+Gail Harrity, President and Chief Operating Officer of the Philadelphia Museum of Art, then moderated the roundtable discussion and invited the audience to engage:

 - David De Long, Professor Emeritus of Architecture at the University of Pennsylvania and an architect who studied with Louis Kahn.

 - Bryan Hanes, noted landscape architect and urban planner working on the designs of The Rail Park in Philadelphia.

 - Inga Saffron, Pulitzer Prize-winning architecture critic for the Philadelphia Inquirer.

 - Richard Snowden, managing partner of Bowman Properties, which oversees a portfolio of historic residential and commercial buildings in Chestnut Hill.